Category Archives: Tenancy Agreement

 What is meant by a Tenancy Agreement?

-Basically, a Tenancy Agreement is a contract that serves as an Assured Shorthold Tenancy between a Tenant and a Landlord, with all stipulated terms and conditions about their rental agreement.
+A Tenancy Agreement is a contract that serves as an Assured Shorthold Tenancy between a Tenant and a Landlord, with all stipulated terms and conditions about their rental Agreement.

-There is no need to get a written Tenancy Agreement as long as fixed period tenancy is more than 3 years; in which case it can become Oral Tenancy Agreement.
-It is, however, strongly recommended that there should be a written agreement so that all terms and conditions can be clarified and used as a proof in case of any dispute.
+There is no need to get a written Tenancy Agreement as long as the fixed period tenancy is more than three years; in this case, it can become an Oral Tenancy Agreement.
+However, it is strongly recommended that there be a written agreement so that all terms and conditions can be clarified and used as proof in case of any dispute.

-• Dates: The exact date when was agreement was prepared
+• Dates: The exact date when the Agreement was prepared

-• Landlord Details: It contains all the address and other details about the landlords.
+• Landlord Details: It contains all the addresses and other details about the landlords.

-• Property Details: It contains all the address and other details about the property that is being used for renting purpose.
+• Property Details: It contains all the addresses and other details about the property being used for renting.

 • Term: The starting and ending date for tenancy.
-Sometimes, this is also called “fixed term”
+Sometimes, this is also called a “fixed term.”

-• Rent: This is referred to as the amount of rent to be paid by tenant to landlord.
+• Rent: This is the rent to be paid by the Tenant to the Landlord.
 This may also contain the method and the exact date of payment of rent.

-• Deposit: This part contains the total amount of the deposit that need to be deposited, and what are the things that this deposit will actually cover.
+• Deposit: This part contains the total amount of the deposit that needs to be deposited and what things this deposit will cover.

 • Landlord’s Obligations: This usually contains the responsibilities and duties of the Landowners.

-• Other Special Provisions: This usually contains other special provisions that are agreed upon between tenant and landlord, for instance pets, sub-letting, and smoking, etc.
+• Other Special Provisions: This usually contains other special provisions agreed upon between the Tenant and Landlord, for instance, pets, sub-letting, smoking, etc.

-• Witnesses: Though it is not necessary legally to have any witness to sign the Agreement, but, it can be very helpful in cases where the signatures can be disputed by Tenant(s) or the Landlord(s).
+• Witnesses: Though it is not legally necessary to have any witness sign the Agreement, it can be beneficial in cases where the signatures can be disputed by the Tenant(s) or the Landlord(s).

 How to Obtain your Tenancy Agreement?